List of canceled and rescheduled NFL games: Affected games due to severe weather and natural disasters

 In 2005, the NFL moved up the Kansas City Chiefs at Miami Dolphins game from October 23 at 1:00 p.m.
 ET to Friday, October 21 at 7:00 p.m.
 ET because of Hurricane Wilma.
 Respecting a longstanding policy not to schedule games in conflict with Friday night high school football games that dates back to a 1960s federal antitrust law, the NFL televised the game on CBS affiliates only within 75 miles of Kansas City and Miami.
 It also forced the Chiefs to travel to Miami on the day of the game, which, if not for an "act of God", would have been a violation of the NFL's collective bargaining agreement with the National Football League Players Association which requires a visiting team to arrive in the host city no later than 24 hours prior to kickoff.

 Hurricane Ike forced several changes to the 2008 schedule.
 The Houston Texans' Week 2 home game against the Baltimore Ravens was first postponed to Monday, September 15, before Ike made landfall; damage to Reliant Stadium forced a further postponement, to Week 10, on November 9, giving the Texans and the Ravens their bye weeks in Week 2.
 Furthermore, to accommodate this move, Houston's home game against the Cincinnati Bengals was moved forward from November 9 to October 26, pushing the Bengals’ bye week from Week 8 to Week 10.

 In 2010, a severe storm in Minnesota deposited over 17 in of snow on the Hubert H. Humphrey Metrodome, which caused the venue's inflatable roof (a form of dome now mostly obsolete for major sports) to collapse about 24 hours later, early in the morning of December 12.
 The Minnesota Vikings had been scheduled to host the New York Giants that afternoon.
-Prior to the collapse, the game had already been postponed to Monday night, December 13, over concerns of stadium officials.
+Prior to the collapse, the game had already been postponed to Monday night, December 13, after airport closures prevented the Giants from arriving on time.
 The game was relocated to Ford Field in Detroit, still played Monday night.
 The game would be notable as the ending of Brett Favre's NFL-record 297 consecutive starts streak.
 The Vikings’ December 20 game against the Chicago Bears was moved to TCF Bank Stadium on the University of Minnesota campus.
 The collapse affected no further NFL games, as the rest of the Vikings’ 2010 season consisted of road games, and the team had already been eliminated from playoff contention.
 The roof collapse was a factor in the Metrodome being demolished and replaced with hard-roofed U.S. Bank Stadium a few years later.